Planning a bathroom

 Buying baths, showers, sinks and toilets

-In our survey, 49% of people said the most important reason behind their choice of bathroom brand was being able to go in store and see the bathroom before buying it.
-Added to this, 44% said it was because the store was close to where they lived, and almost four in 10 people bought their bathroom from an independent bathroom company.
+In our survey, 48% of people said the most important reason behind their choice of bathroom suite brand was being able to go in store and see the bathroom before buying it, and 44% said it was because the store was close to where they lived.

-39% of people said that being able to get all the fixtures and fittings from one brand was why they chose it.
+Furthermore, 39% of people said that being able to get all the fixtures and fittings from one brand was one of the reasons they chose it.
 Buying from one company can make the process simpler, but it's not essential; you can pick and choose from different brands.
 Just make sure you coordinate on the measurements and double-check it will all fit together.

 Choosing a bath